shashidharkumar/post-word-count-in-admin/README.md

 # post-word-count-in-admin-in-wordpress
-This plugin will help to count the number of words will show as new column at posts.
+This plugin will help to count the number of words will show as new column at posts in WordPress.

 === Plugin Name ===